Buying Our Poultry

 Payments & Deposits

-• We do not accept payment until we are confident an order can be filled.
+• Payment is not requested until we’re confident an order can be filled.

-• Once birds have hatched (or are about to hatch), a deposit is required if you would like us to hold them.
+• Once birds have hatched or are about to hatch, a deposit is required to hold them.

-• Deposits are optional, but birds without a deposit will continue to be advertised until pickup.
+• Deposits are not required, but birds without a deposit will continue to be advertised until pickup.

 • Shipping typically begins in May, once daytime and overnight temperatures are consistently safe for transit.

-• Hatching eggs are shipped on Mondays and Tuesdays to improve delivery timing.
+• Hatching eggs ship on Mondays and Tuesdays to improve delivery timing.

-Local USPS office hours, weather conditions, fertility checks, and our work schedules may occasionally delay shipment by a week or more.
+Local USPS office hours, weather, fertility checks, and our work schedules can occasionally delay shipment by a week or more.
 We’ll communicate if timing needs to shift.

 Live Bird Shipping

-We are happy to work with the following alternatives when available:
+We don’t currently ship live chicks through USPS due to ongoing reliability issues in our area, but we’re happy to work with the following alternatives when available:

 • SpeeDee Delivery for eligible Midwest locations